 - Social Security number

 5 benefits of Donut

 - No fees or staking.
-Donut doesn’t require fees and or minimum balance requirements unless you upgrade your Save plan to Build or Grow.
-Unlike crypto savings accounts like Yield, Nexo and Crypto.com, Donut doesn’t require you to stake or lock away assets to earn the maximum APY.
+Donut doesn’t require fees or a minimum balance unless you upgrade your plan.
+Unlike crypto savings accounts like Yield, Nexo and Crypto.com, Donut doesn’t require you to stake or lock away assets to earn its maximum APY.

 - Automatic roundups.
-Donut‘s Collect rounds up purchases from linked cards or accounts and deposits the difference into your Donut account.
-You can activate 2x, 5x or 10x multipliers to accelerate your savings.
+With Donut‘s Collect feature, round up purchases from linked cards or accounts and deposit the difference to your Donut account.
+You can accelerate your savings by enabling 2x, 5x or 10x multipliers.